 Meeting with Parties Involved

 During closing day, essential parties gather for the transaction’s completion.
-These often include the buyer, seller, real estate agents, title company representative, and sometimes the buyer’s lender.
+These often include the buyer, seller, real estate agents, title company representatives, and sometimes the buyer’s lender.
 The group’s presence ensures that any last-minute issues receive prompt resolution.
 Due to the presence of multiple stakeholders, it’s important for individuals to arrive prepared with any necessary documents and questions to facilitate efficient proceedings.

 Reviewing and Signing Documents